lauracowen/lauracowen.github.io/postnatal_recommendations.md

 - [Mini First Aid course](https://www.minifirstaid.co.uk/) (course; we did it on Zoom but may now be available in-person)

    Really clear and practical course on first aid for babies and toddlers.
 We did it through Basingstoke NCT on Zoom during lockdown (or near-lockdown).
 It's very good, even without being able to do hands-on practice (though I think it probably goes in better if you get some hands-on practice during the class).
-She also sells first aid kits, which we bought as they just contain the stuff you need.
+She also sells first aid kits, which we bought as they contain the stuff you need.